arda-guler/orbitSim3D/.github/PULL_REQUEST_TEMPLATE/new_feature_template.md

 **Multimedia**
 If applicable, add screenshots, videos, audio recordings etc. to show off the feature.

+**Testing**
+Explain on which platform you tested this feature, and how. (e.g. "I tested this on the latest TempleOS by creating a few 4D sprites on the command line.")

 **Additional notes**
 Write down everything else you wish to explain. (e.g. "Using 4D matrix multiplication significantly impacts the performance.
 Also, it doesn't work on Apple computers.")